SjdnDzikran/gmeet-chat/README.md

 ## How It Works

+1. Users access the application and are prompted to enter a username if they haven't already.
-1. Users can create a new chat room by entering their name and clicking "Create Room"
+2. On the main page, users can create a new chat room or join an existing one.
-2. A unique room ID is generated, and the user is redirected to the chat room
+3. To create a room, a unique room ID is generated, and the user is redirected to the chat room.
-3. Other users can join the room by entering the room ID and their name
+4. To join a room, users enter a room ID and are redirected to that chat room.
-4. Messages are displayed in real-time, with system notifications when users join
+5. Messages are displayed in real-time, with system notifications when users join or leave.
-5. The room creator can share the invite link with others
+6. The room creator can copy an invite link to share.
-6. **Users can now join multiple rooms.
-All joined rooms are displayed in the sidebar, allowing for quick switching between active conversations.**
+7. The application currently supports being in one chat room at a time.

 ## Project Structure

-- `src/app/page.tsx`: The landing page with options to create or join a room
+- `src/app/page.tsx`: The landing page with options to create or join a room, and the features section.
+- `src/app/username/page.tsx`: The dedicated page for users to enter their username.
-- `src/app/room/[id]/page.tsx`: The chat room page with messaging functionality
+- `src/app/room/[id]/page.tsx`: The chat room page with messaging functionality.
+- `src/components/RoomsSection.tsx`: Component for creating and joining rooms.
+- `src/components/ProfileSection.tsx`: Component for user profile configuration (if still used, otherwise remove).
+- `src/components/FeaturesSection.tsx`: Component displaying the application's key features.
-- `src/context/RoomsContext.tsx`: React Context for global management of joined rooms.
+- `src/context/RoomsContext.tsx`: React Context for managing room-related state.
 - `src/hooks/useLocalStorage.ts`: Custom hook for interacting with Local Storage.
 - `public/chathub-logo.svg`: The ChatHub logo